josh-ashkinaze/emotapal/README.md

 # EmotaPal

-Warning: As of September 20th, 2020 the library is currently depreciated; Will be updating when I find a workaround to Google Images API restrictions.
+WARNING: As of September 20th, 2020 the package is depreciated; Will be updating libraries once I find a workaround to Google Images API restrictions.

 ```
 pip install emotapal